watem-sedem/rfactor/README.md

 To install the package use:

-	pip install -e .
+       pip install -e

-Or for development purposes of this package, also run following code to install developer dependencies (using pip):
+Or for development purposes of this package, run following code to install developer dependencies (using pip):

 	pip install -e .[develop]